How do you type an asterisk(*) in LaTeX?

 Use of asterisk symbol in better way output.

-Big asterisk symbol in LaTeX
+Large asterisk symbol

 \documentclass{article}